django-cms/django-filer/docs/index.rst

 ========================================

 ``django-filer`` is a file management application for django.
-It handles uploading and organizing files and images in contrib.admin.
+It handles uploading and organizing files, images and videos in contrib.admin.

 .. figure:: _static/directory_view_1_screenshot.png
    :scale: 50 %